swank-rats/image-processing/README.md

 To get this project running you need [OpenCV 2.4.9](http://opencv.org/).
 We developed on Windows 7 by using Visual Studio 2013 as IDE and the Microsoft Visual C++ Compiler 18.00.21005.1 for x86 platform.
 The installation instructions are for Visual Studio 2013 and Windows.

 1. Download [OpenCV](http://opencv.org/)
 2. Install OpenCV on your computer.
 The installation is quite easy because in case you are also using Windows you can use the pre-build libraries.
+It is important to create a new system path variable called "OPENCV" (without ") and the value should be something like this  "C:\opencv\build\" ( "\" at the end!).
+This is the path to the OpenCV installation including the folder "build".
+The folder "build" must contain the folder "include" and "x86\vc12\lib".
   * [install instructions windows](http://docs.opencv.org/doc/tutorials/introduction/windows_install/windows_install.html#windows-installation)
   * [instruction for setting up the environment variables](http://docs.opencv.org/doc/tutorials/introduction/windows_install/windows_install.html#windowssetpathandenviromentvariable)
   * [general install instructions](http://docs.opencv.org/doc/tutorials/introduction/table_of_content_introduction/table_of_content_introduction.html)